-- 48. The NDIA must also give a Commonwealth, State or Territory Minister who is a member of the Ministerial Council additional information requested by that Minister about: - a. expenditure, relating to a particular host jurisdiction, of money received by the NDIA from the Commonwealth or that host jurisdiction; or - b. activities of the NDIA relating to that jurisdiction. - 49.
-The Parties will agree a performance reporting framework with the NDIA that will support shared monitoring and understanding of the achievement of outcomes for the NDIS in Tasmania.
+- 51. The NDIA must also give a Commonwealth, State or Territory Minister who is a member of the Ministerial Council, additional information when requested by that Minister about: - a. expenditure, relating to a particular host jurisdiction, of money received by the NDIA from the Commonwealth or that host jurisdiction; or - b. activities of the NDIA relating to that jurisdiction. - 52.
+The Parties will agree a performance reporting framework with the NDIA that will support shared monitoring and understanding of the achievement of outcomes for the NDIS in the Northern Territory. - a.
+The framework will consider Scheme performance at the sub-state/regional level.

-Part 8 - Funding Arrangements
+Part 9 - Funding Arrangements

-- 50. The NDIS Act provides for the payment of NDIS financial contributions by the Commonwealth and the states and territories.
-This Agreement sets out the detail of agreed funding arrangements and payments to be made to the NDIA. - The Parties agree to contribute to the NDIS in accordance with Schedule A of this Agreement. - 52.
+- 53. The NDIS Act provides for the payment of NDIS financial contributions by the Commonwealth and the states and territories.
+This Agreement sets out the detail of agreed funding arrangements and payments to be made to the NDIA. - 54.
+The Parties agree to contribute to the NDIS in accordance with Schedule A of this Agreement. - 55.
 The Parties agree to establish a NDIS Reserve Fund from 1 July 2019.
-The objectives of the Reserve Fund are to improve participant outcomes and manage Scheme sustainability on insurance principles by using the Reserve Fund to manage the lifetime risk of participant costs. - 53.
+The objectives of the Reserve Fund are to improve participant outcomes and manage Scheme sustainability on insurance principles by using the Reserve Fund to manage the lifetime risk of participant costs. - 56.
 The Reserve Fund will be built from accumulated cash in the Scheme.
 No governments are expected to make additional payments to the Reserve Fund.
 Actuarial and economic analysis will inform advice to governments about the development and optimal level of the Reserve Fund.
-The actuarial and economic analysis will be peer-reviewed. - 54.
+The actuarial and economic analysis will be peer-reviewed. - 57.
 The Ministerial Council will, by March 2019, consider the broad policy and design parameters of the Reserve Fund, including the overall purpose and use of the Reserve Fund, the optimal level of reserves and reporting requirements.
 The Ministerial Council will also confirm that members commit to support the establishment of a national Reserve Fund.
 Decisions by the Ministerial Council will be in accordance with its Terms of Reference.